YousofBahieldeen/Discrod-Bot-hack/README.md

-This is a bot that will hack you and send us your ip to us
+This is a bot that will hack you and send your ip to us